henkvancann/cardgame-btc/Docs/Home.md

 Welcome to the cardgame Bitcoin Misconceptions!

-Cardgame instances as you see them on the web comprise of roughly two parts: the engine (which is in this repo) and the implementation, or the `card stack` or `card set`.
+Cardgame instances as you see them on the web comprise of roughly two parts:
+1. the engine (which is in the [Cardgame repo](https://github.com/blockchainbird/cardgame)) and
+2. the implementation here, or the `card stack` or `card set`.

 > This is the **Misconceptions about bitcoin** repository!

+REPOSITORY IS A CONFUSING WORD in this context.
+The repo only consists of:
+- Documentation of the specific card set, its objectives, its users, its references, its rules of the game.
+- Manual: how to use it

+It's NOT the code instance of the cardgame.
+All instances (or cardsets if you wish) are generated from the [Cardgame repo](https://github.com/blockchainbird/cardgame) only.

 ## What is Cardgame Bitcoin Misconceptions?
 See the [About](https://blockchainbird.com/t/btc/about) page on the tool.